dewv/ops/README.md

-The documents and Issues in this repo are used to track operations work for our organization.
+The documents, Issues, and Projects in this repo are used to track operations and customer service work for our organization.